adonisjs/v6-docs/content/docs/preface/contribution_guide.md

+---
+summary: Contributing to AdonisJS projects is a great way to give back to the community.
+This guide provides a general overview of how you can contribute to any AdonisJS project.
+---

 # Contributing
 This is a general contribution guide for all of the [AdonisJS](https://github.com/adonisjs) repos.
 Please read this guide thoroughly before contributing to any of the repos 🙏